v-rajagt/IntuneDocs/intune/protect/create-compliance-policy.md

 2. Select the policy > **Assignments**.
 You can include or exclude Azure Active Directory (AD) security groups.
 3. Choose **Selected groups** to see your Azure AD security groups.
 Select the groups you want this policy to apply > Choose **Save** to deploy the policy.

-The users or devices target by your policy are evaluated for compliance when they check-in with Intune.
+The users or devices targeted by your policy are evaluated for compliance when they check-in with Intune.

 ### Evaluate how many users are targeted